lchdl/DeepWMH/README.md

     to update the change.

-7.  (optional) compile & install ANTs toolkit from "https://github.com/ANTsX/ANTs".
+7. (Optional) compile & install ANTs toolkit from "https://github.com/ANTsX/ANTs".
 This is mainly for intensity correction.
 You can also skip this step if you don't want to install it.
 However, the segmentation performance can be seriously affected if the image is corrupted by strong intensity bias due to magnetic field inhomogeneity.
     For optimal performance I strongly recommend you to install ANTs.